opengento/codeception-magento-1.9.1.1/README.md

 If you develop new generic tests, please contribute them back to this project by either coming to a Magento Hackathon and requesting write access to this repository or by forking it and submitting a pull request.

-## 2 Repositories
+## Two Repositories

-1 repository for common Codeception configuration witch not depend on Magento version.
+* 1 repository for common Codeception configuration witch not depend on Magento version.
-1 repository for each Magento version (here is 1.9.1.1)
+* 1 repository for each Magento version (here is 1.9.1.1)

 ## Usage